Multi-Factor Authentication (MFA) Implementation

 User Experience: The Friction Problem

-This is the part most organizations don't want to hear: if MFA is too inconvenient, users will work around it.
+If MFA creates too much friction, users will find workarounds that undermine the security it was meant to provide. if MFA is too inconvenient, users will work around it.
 The best security control is the one users actually use consistently, and if you create friction that makes their job significantly harder, they'll find ways to bypass or disable it.

 Many users will push back against MFA initially.
 It takes more steps to authenticate.
 If they lose their authenticator app, they can't access anything until it's recovered.
 If they're traveling and don't have their hardware key, they can't connect to critical systems.
 The frustration is real.